anharmonic/anharmonic.github.io/index.md

 layout: default
 ---

+# Description

 The anharmonic codes are composed of two main parts:
 <d1>
 <dt>
 d3q
 </dt>
 <dd>
-To compute fully ab-initio, using perturbation theory the third order dynamical matrix and the three-body force constants.
-This code is very efficient, it uses the _2n+1_ extension of density functional perturbation theory to compute the response of the system to harmonic perturbations.
+To compute fully ab-initio, the anharmonic third-order dynamical matrix and the three-body force constants.
+This code is very efficient, it uses the _2n+1_ extension of density functional perturbation theory to compute the response of the system to three harmonic perturbations.
 It does not use expensive supercell and no range cutoff has to be imposed.
-This code is tightly couple with quantum-espresso, it supports norm-conserving pseudopotentials.
+It is tightly couple with quantum-espresso, it supports norm-conserving pseudopotentials.
 </dd>
 <dt>
 thermal2